hilariie/MapReduce/README.md

 ![mad_reduce_image](images/mapreduce.webp)
-# Map Reduce using Threads - without Hadoop
+# Map Reduce without Hadoop

 The objective of this project is to implement a MapReduce solution which is implemented in parallel without the use of Hadoop to determine the passenger(s)